roman-yagodin/Prometeus.LanguageSpec/README.md

 Before use "Prometeus" test converter utility:

-1. Change test file extension from .test to .txt.
+1. Change test file extension from `.test` to `.txt`.
 2. Make sure you are using Windows-style (CR+LF) line endings in file.
 3. For russian / cyrillic users: also make sure that file is in Windows-1251 encoding.

 **Note:** For last two points you can use GEdit to save test file with desired line endings and encoding - just specify them in Save-As dialog.

+# TODO

+* Add README in russian
+* Create Windows installer using NSIS
+* More clear HTML/XML support
+* Structurize contexts in the specification